amnoah/BetterReload/example/ReadMe.md

+# example

-This plugin demonstrates how to add BetterReload as a dependency and how to listen to a ReloadEvent
+This is a simple demonstration of how to use BetterReload (api only) and as a demonstration of the error handling.